qdrant/landing_page/qdrant-landing/content/articles/rapid-rag-optimization-with-qdrant-and-quotient.md

 [Quotient](https://www.quotientai.co/) is a platform that provides tooling for AI developers to build evaluation frameworks and conduct experiments on their products.
 Evaluation is how teams surface the shortcomings of their applications and improve performance in key benchmarks such as faithfulness, and semantic similarity.
 Iteration is key to building innovative AI products that will deliver value to end users.

+> 💡 The [accompanying notebook](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-quotient) for this exercise can be found on GitHub for future reference.

 ## Summary of key findings

 1. **Irrelevance and Hallucinations**: When the documents retrieved are irrelevant, evidenced by low scores in both Chunk Relevance and Context Relevance, the model is prone to generating inaccurate or fabricated information.